mi-examples/pp-dev-js/packages/pp-dev/README.md

 # pp-dev

+The PP Dev Helper is a development framework and build tool for Metric Insights' Portal Pages, designed to make the lives of PP developers easier:
-Portal Page development framework and build tool.
+- build your Portal Page
+- run/test locally with API requests proxied to a Metric Insights server
+- a lot more (to be documented soon!)

-This package is based on [Vite](https://vitejs.dev/) tool.
+pp-dev is based on [Vite](https://vitejs.dev/).

 ## Usage